GantMan/nsfw_model/README.md

 ## Training Folder Contents
 Simple description of the scripts used to create this model:
 * `inceptionv3_transfer/` - Folder with all the code to train the Keras based Inception v3 transfer learning model.
 Includes `constants.py` for configuration, and two scripts for actual training/refinement.
+* `mobilenetv2_transfer/` - Folder with all the code to train the Keras based Mobilenet v2 transfer learning model.
 * `visuals.py` - The code to create the confusion matrix graphic
 * `self_clense.py` - If the training data has significant inaccuracy, `self_clense` helps cross validate errors in the training data in reasonable time.
 The better the model gets, the better you can use it to clean the training data manually.